Senegal entry requirements for Portugal passport holders

 Return or onward ticket

-Immigration officers at Dakar Blaise Diagne Airport routinely ask for proof of a return or onward flight within 90 days.
-Have a printed or digital copy of your itinerary ready.
+Immigration at Blaise Diagne Airport (DSS) asks for a return or onward ticket on arrival.
+Budget airlines like Transair and Air Senegal enforce this strictly at check-in.
+Have a printed or digital copy ready.

 Recommended